The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Introduction

-This phenomenon is important for protoplanet searches for several reasons.
-Practically speaking, cavities that are not substantially cleared of small optical/NIR scattering grains will be poor candidates for protoplanet detections, as H$\alpha$ light emitted by planets at the disk midplane is likely to be extincted by that overlying material.
-Second, although in principle features such as differential clearing and disk asymmetries (spiral arms, dust traps, annular rings, velocity kinks etc.) should allow us to predict the location of accreting protoplanets, detection of structure-inciting planets has not been widely successful.
-This indicates either that the models still need to be refined or that we are not yet achieving the requisite contrasts, or both.
+Knowledge of disk morphology is important for protoplanet searches for several reasons.
+Practically speaking, cavities that are not substantially cleared of small optical/NIR-scattering grains will be poor candidates for protoplanet detections, as H$\alpha$ light emitted by planets at the disk midplane is likely to be extincted by that overlying material.
+Furthermore, although in principle features such as differential clearing and disk asymmetries (spiral arms, dust traps, annular rings, velocity kinks etc.) should predict the location of accreting protoplanets, detection of structure-inciting planets has not been widely successful.
+This indicates either that planet--disk interaction models still need to be refined or that we are not yet achieving the requisite contrasts, or both.

-Large (tens of au) heavily dust-depleted transitional disk cavities are likely maintained by the presence of multiple orbiting planets in mean motion resonance whose Hill spheres overlap \citep{Dodson-Robinson2011, Close2020} or by more disruptive eccentric or non-coplanar orbits of single companions \citep[e.g.][]{Price2018}.